-- 17. If the requested funds are insufficient to cover all project costs, what is the funding gap and how will it be bridged? - 18.
-On a scale of 1 10, how ready is the project for implementation?
-Please explain. - 19.
+- 23. If the requested funds are insufficient to cover all project costs, what is the funding gap and how will it be bridged? - 24.
+On a scale of 1-10, how ready is the project for implementation? - 25.
 Describe the status of the following items, including anticipated timing for completion of each: - a.
 Preliminary design. - b.
-Environmental documentation. - c.
+Environmental documentation (CEQA) (see definition in Appendix P). - c.
 Necessary permits and long-term operation and maintenance commitments/ agreements. - d.
-Willing seller (e.g., purchase agreement, option, discussions, etc.). - 20.
-List all entities with jurisdiction over the project and the status of notifications, agreements, meetings, etc. - 21.
-Explain how the project addresses environmental, social, economic, community need, or public health issues or provides benefits not previously discussed.
+Willing seller (for acquisition proposals, e.g., purchase agreement, option, discussions, etc.). - e.
+Other funding sources needed to complete the project.

+26. List all entities with jurisdiction over the project and the status of notifications, agreements, meetings, etc.